psypanda/hashID/README.md

 This tool replaces [hash-identifier](http://code.google.com/p/hash-identifier/ "hash-identifier"), which is outdated!

-hashID is a tool written in Python 3.x which supports the identification of over 200 unique hash types using regular expressions.
+hashID is a tool written in Python 3.x which supports the identification of over 205 unique hash types using regular expressions.
 A detailed list of supported hashes can be found [here](doc/hashinfo.xlsx).
 It is able to identify a single hash, parse a file or read multiple files in a directory and identify the hashes within them.
-hashID is also capable of including the corresponding [hashcat](https://hashcat.net/oclhashcat/ "hashcat") mode in its output.
+hashID is also capable of including the corresponding [hashcat](https://hashcat.net/oclhashcat/ "hashcat") mode and/or [JohnTheRipper](http://www.openwall.com/john/) format in its output.
 Altough hashID is written in Python 3.x it should also work using Python 2.7.

-There is also a [nodejs](https://github.com/psypanda/hashID/tree/js "hashID-nodejs") version of hashID available which is easily set up to provide online hash identification.

 *Note: When identifying a hash on *nix operating systems use single quotes to prevent interpolation*